jaydenwindle/mitie-gui/README.md

 # MITIE GUI - MITIE training made easy

-MITIE GUI is a browser-based tool for generating the python code to train a custom MITIE model.
+MITIE GUI is a browser-based tool for generating the python code to train a custom [MITIE](https://github.com/mit-nlp/MITIE) model (Currently only named entity recognition models are supported, but I hope to support binary relation detection models soon too).
 Simply input the raw data which you would like to train on, then use the tool to select which tokens correspond to which entities.
 The tool will generate the python code required to train your model, just copy, paste and run.

 ## Usage